ENG-Jole/engjoledotnet/content/posts/googlefoobar_2.md

 # 7 Days to Do Stuff With Primes

 Reading some background on GFB, I found out that the first challenge used to be a lot shorter!
 For this challenge, I had seven days after receipt to write a function which takes in the starting index _i_ of a concatenated string of all primes, and returns the next five digits in the string!
 Previous first challenges were only 48 hours long, and for this challenge, I think 7 days is a fair period.
-While it seems deceptively easy at first, since you're just grabbing a index from a string than can be calculated, it is much much harder to do properly, since if when you read the final line of the main challenge text, it handily informs you you must account for all positive values of _i_ less than or equal to 10,000!
+While it seems deceptively easy at first, since you're just grabbing a index from a string than can be calculated, it is much much harder to do properly, since you must account for all positive values of _i_ less than or equal to 10,000!

 # Three Prime Approaches

 The way I saw, there were three approaches to this problem:

 First, you could generate a sufficiently long concatenated string of primes, as optimally as possible, and then just get the index from there.
-However, if you're index is 10, you just generated a shitton of primes for nothing and wasted a lot of resources.
+However, if your index is 10, you just generated a shitton of primes for nothing and wasted a lot of resources.
 So, overall, easy, guaranteed to work and be implementable, but unless you're running it on a supercomputer each iteration is going to take its sweet time generating a bunch of primes and is just very very inefficient.

 Second, you could take the index and generate a string of primes that is _only just_ longer than the index, say _i_ + 5 primes.
 This represents a massive massive performance improvement to the first approach, especially with a tricky dick algorithm, but still means generating more primes than you actually need.